Fantasia bath: After independence

-After Azerbaijan regained its independence, Fantasia bath was included in the list of immovable historical and cultural monuments of local importance by the decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.
+After Azerbaijan regained its independence, Fantasia bath was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.
 The building functioned as a bathhouse until the early 2010s.
 In 2012, the film "Don't be afraid, I'm with you!
 1919" was shot.
 In the film, it is possible to see the main hall of the bathhouse with a fountain.

-Although the building is under protection of the state, it is privately owned.
-And after 2012, it was completely inactive.
+Although the building is under the protection of the state, it is privately owned.
+After 2012, it was completely inactive.
 The building of the inactive bathhouse is in a state of disrepair.
-In different years, citizens collected signatures to restore the bath and to prevent its demolition and tried to attract the attention of relevant institutions.
+In different years, citizens collected signatures to restore the bath and prevent its demolition and tried to attract the attention of relevant institutions.

 From November 1 to 10, 2018, the "Fantasy Cultural Heritage Festival" was held in Baku by the European Union.
 The festival was held to increase interest in Baku's cultural heritage and preserve it.
 The festival got its name from the Fantasia bath.
 In 2019, the II "Fantasia" Cultural Heritage Festival was held in Ganja.

 In 2018, Azermarka issued a stamp dedicated to the Fantasia bath.

 In 2022, the owner of the building fenced off the bath to start a new construction in its place.
-Thanks to the intervention of the public and the Union of Architects of Azerbaijan, the demolition was prevented, the fences built around it were dismantled, and an act was drawn up against the owner.
+Thanks to the intervention of the public and the Union of Architects of Azerbaijan, the demolition was prevented, and the fences built around it were dismantled, and an act was drawn up against the owner.